deeppavlov/deeppavlov_dreamtools/README.md

-  dff    Create new dff-based skill template in ./skills dist   Create new distribution in ./assistant_dists with templates for... local  Create new local.yml skill  Create new basic skill template in ./skills
+  dff    Create new dff-based skill template in ./skills dist   Create new distribution in ./assistant_dists with templates for... local  Create new local.yml
 ```

 ### dreamtools new dist